The “Asian Research Library” and “U-PARL”

 U-PARL is the first research division attached to the University of Tokyo Library System.
 So far, unlike the specialized libraries belonging to the various academic divisions, the General Library has had no academic staff directly attached to it.
 There are altogether thirty-five libraries that belong to UTokyo, and many of them are attached to specific faculties, graduate schools, or institutes.
 While these specialized libraries have developed their collections in close cooperation with the academic staff of these research divisions, the General Library has had no such close relationship to specific faculty members and other academic staff, since its purpose is to support the educational tasks of the whole university.
 However, we are currently drastically reconfiguring the General Library and plan to establish an “Asian Research Library” that will form part of the General Library.
 To realize this aim, it is necessary to create a multiplicity of strong links between the library and the university’s educational and research functions.
 It is for this reason that U-PARL was established.

-Currently, U-PARL consists of ten staff members, including three concurrent professors from the Graduate school of Humanities and Sociology, the Institute for Advanced Studies on Asia, and the Institute of Social Science, one project associate professor, one project assistant professor, five project research fellows, and two assistant clerk (see the STAFF page for more information).
+Currently, U-PARL consists of thirteen staff members, including three concurrent professors from the Graduate school of Humanities and Sociology, the Institute for Advanced Studies on Asia, and the Graduate School of Arts and Science, one project associate professor, one project assistant professor, six project research fellows, and two assistant clerk (see the STAFF page for more information).

 Reflecting the founding principle of the Asian Research Library, U-PARL consists of researchers conducting research on a variety of Asia-related topics in different disciplines.
 The new library will incorporate materials on all geographic areas and historical periods of Asia, offering a space in which different disciplines can come into contact and exchange ideas.
 U-PARL has just taken the first step in the realization of this library.